 Guidance and sample application forms will be posted soon!

 The call for applications for the 2018 PhD Studentship call is now closed.
-Applications for the next call will open in spring 2019.
+Applications for the next call will open in summer 2019 with an anticpated closing date of September 2019.

 Application Review Process